shnee/errol/README.md

     -h,--help
         Print this usage message.
     -k,--token
         The Pushbullet API token.
-If not passed in form the commandline, this value will be read from the $PB_API_TOKEN environment variable.
+If not passed in from the commandline, this value will be read from the $PB_API_TOKEN environment variable.
 One or the other must be provided.
     -t,--title